Understanding Bankruptcy & How it Works

 What Type of Bankruptcy Should You File?

 Each type of bankruptcy has its own advantages and disadvantages, and a thorough discussion of the merits of each is far beyond the scope of this page.
 While bankruptcy can provide effective debt relief, bankruptcy law contains many traps for the unwary.
 A competent bankruptcy attorney can help you avoid these traps.
-You should consult a bankruptcy attorney before deciding whether to file bankruptcy and what type of bankruptcy is right for you.
+You should consult an attorney before deciding whether to file bankruptcy and what type of bankruptcy is right for you.

 Board Certified Bankruptcy Attorneys